 We are so excited you joined us at the Resource Center for Persons with Disabilities (RCPD) and Michigan State University.
-Even though we are learning and working remotely, we are still one Spartan community.
 On this page, you'll find numerous resources that will help you be a successful Spartan.
-Open each accordion menu below to meet Team RCPD, watch videos, visit campus and community resources' webpages, and download guides.
-You will learn so much, including how to access accommodations, support services, and opportunities.
+Open each accordion menu item below to meet members of Team RCPD, watch videos, visit campus and community resources webpages, and download guides.
+There is much to learn, including how to access accommodations, support services, and opportunities.

 Resource Center for Persons with Disabilities (RCPD) General Office Information

 Liz Fuller will tell you all about RCPD in this video!
 Learn about our location and parking information, office location within Bessey Hall, hours (Monday - Friday, 8am - 5pm), checking in for appointments, and Team RCPD.
 Explore RCPD's website to learn about our office, including commonly asked questions, recent news stories, resources for implementing accommodations, RCPD programming, and RCPD history.
 You can also log into MyProfile from the homepage.
 If questions or concerns arise, you can call the RCPD front desk 517-884-RCPD (7273) and we will be happy to help!

 Please schedule virtual appointments with your RCPD specialist through their Microsoft Bookings links, found on the Team RCPD page.
 Specialists are available by phone and email and can meet via video chat on Microsoft Teams or Zoom.
 Watch our Coronavirus/COVID-19 Disability Resources page for continuous updates.